LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/agent-file-sharing-overview.md

 ![](/img/agent-file-sharing-7.png)

-The file will appear in the transcript :
+The file will appear in the transcript:

 ![](/img/agent-file-sharing-8.png)